godspeedelbow/React/documentation/homework/W3-homework.md

 - fetch stories from Hacker News
   - use the following library code [getHNStories](W3-get-hn-stories.js) to fetch stories from HN
   - you need to install two packages.
-Make sure you execture this command in the root of your project (not in `/src` or anything else):
+Make sure you execute this command in the root of your project (not in `/src` or anything else):
     ```
     npm install graphqlhub-schemas graphql --save
     ```